Back to Learning Center

 You always want your home to have good ‘curb appeal’ - a nice appearance that’s apparent from the moment a would-be buyer pulls up to the curb – but winter snow and gloom make that tough.
 To make the most of your home’s wintertime look, Knapp recommends making sure all autumn leaves and any dead tree branches are gone.
 Keep your home’s driveway and paths free of snow and ice and put a nice, clean doormat in front.
 “Your home might not have the same beautiful landscaping that it does in June, but you can at least make sure the property looks halfway decent,” Knapp says.

-4. Stage the Interior for Winter
+4. Stage the Interior for Wintersell-your-home-in-the-winter-3

 A good real estate agent or professional home stager can help you make your home’s interior look warm and friendly no matter how dreary it is outside.
 Knapp says you should start by decluttering the home, putting as much stuff as possible away – preferably in off-site storage — to make your home look clean and roomy.
 The same rules apply in the winter as they do in the summer.
 A dirty, cluttered space invites buyers to (often wrongly) assume there’s something wrong with the house.
 This can result in a less than optimal offer.